Azure/azure-sdk-for-python/sdk/identity/azure-identity/tests/managed-identity-live/service-fabric/service_fabric.md

 az acr create -g $RESOURCE_GROUP -n $ACR_NAME --admin-enabled --sku basic
 ```

+> **NOTE:** Don't use upper-case letters in the name of the container registry.
+A registry can be created with a name
+> that includes upper-case letters, but you may be unable to authenticate to it.

 ### Deploy a managed identity-enabled cluster

 At the time of writing, Service Fabric clusters must be deployed using the Azure Resource Manager in order to enable managed identity.
 Provided is a cluster ARM template that can be used to create a managed identity-enabled cluster once some required fields are completed.
 The template uses the cluster certificate provided by your key vault, creates a system-assigned identity, and enables the managed identity token service so deployed applications can access their identities.